brettz9/asyouwish/README.md

 the sake of backward/forward buttons).
 These browsers might even be able to support their own "addons", e.g., via `postMessage()`, have their own "add-on bar", toolbar, pinned tabs, Panorama groups, etc.
-The browser-in-browser could work with the [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/)--when completed--as a separate executable (and accept its own command line args via [WebAppFind](https://github.com/brettz9/webappfind)).
+The browser-in-browser could work with the [Executable Builder](https://github.com/brettz9/executable-builder)--when completed--as a separate executable (and accept its own command line args via [WebAppFind](https://github.com/brettz9/webappfind)).